Rnen/SCPSL-SCP008/README.md

 scp008_cure_chance | 100 | How much chance for beeing cured
-scp008_ranklist_commands | | What server ranks can use the plugin commands (Serves as a secondary whitelist) scp008_roles_caninfect | -1 | What game roles can be infected (-1 is all roles)
+scp008_ranklist_commands | | What server ranks can use the plugin commands (Serves as a secondary whitelist) scp008_roles_caninfect | -1 | What game roles can be infected (-1 is all roles) scp008_canhit_tutorial | true | If zombies can hit tutorial players or not

 ## Commands
 Command | Arguements (If Any) | Description